Cadasta/cadasta-docs/en/06-geoodkcollect.md

 #### Trouble Uploading Completed Questionnaires

-##### ISSUE: I'm getting an error when I upload my completed questoinnaires.
+##### ISSUE: I'm getting an error when I upload my completed questionnaires.

 If you're having trouble uploading your questionnaires, the most likely culprit is collecting data using a questionnaire that doesn't exactly match the questionnaire loaded on the Cadasta Platform.
 This can happen if you modify your questionnaire, load it to Cadasta, and then continue collecting data using an older version.

 Unfortunately, the easiest way to fix this is to uninstall the old form and completed questionnaire and start over.
 This is why we recommend that you test GeoODK before heading out into the field.
 We also recommend refreshing your questionnaire before heading out to the field if you think that it might have changed.

-If you've collected too much data to start over, please [contact us](cadasta.org/contact/).
+If you've collected too much data to start over, please [contact us](http://cadasta.org/contact/).